Skip to main content

 Provider Requirements

-4. Client ID and Secret -- created when you register Qaynaq as an application in your provider.
+2. Client ID and Secret -- created when you register Qaynaq as a client in your provider.

-The provider must return a JSON response from the user info endpoint that includes an email field.
+The provider's userinfo endpoint must return a JSON response that includes an email field.

 Access Restrictions